WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

-# 3rd proposal formal spec overview
+# 3rd Proposal Formal Spec Overview

 This is an overview of the 3rd proposal's formal spec additions, to aid in discussions concerning the proposed semantics.